 This varies from person to person based upon the extent and nature of the hearing loss.
 Individuals with mild to moderate nerve hearing loss can expect to have good hearing sensitivity and improved word understanding.

 Will I be able to understand conversation in noisy situations?

 Despite advances in hearing aid technology, hearing in the presence of background noise continues to be a problem.
-However, directional microphone technology can significantly improve word understanding in some noisy situations.
+However, directional microphone technology and connective accessories can significantly improve word understanding in some noisy situations.
 We will be happy to discuss this option during the hearing aid evaluation.

 I know people that have hearing aids and do not wear them.
 Will this happen to me?

 Properly selected and fit hearing aids are very successful.
 We recognize, however, that it is important that every hearing aid patient have a thirty-day trial opportunity.
 This provides ample time for you to learn about amplification.
 It also allows time for adjustment to improved hearing and affords the audiologist time to fine-tune your instruments.
 At the end of thirty days, you will have a realistic appreciation of hearing aid performance.
 If hearing aids do not suit you, the hearing aids can be returned for a full refund minus a small trial fee.

 The standard industry hearing aid warranty from the manufacturer is for one year and covers repairs, remakes and a one-time replacement for loss and/or accidental damage.
 CEENTA provides one to three years of repair warranty on all new hearing aid purchases.
 Most repairs can be made through our offices.
 Specifics are discussed in detail at the time of hearing aid order.